EOL/publishing/doc/trait-schema.md

   for every `Trait` node.
 Always present.
 * `resource_pk` property: a key for the statement within the resource; that is, each statement obtained from a given resource has a different `resource_pk` value.
-Always present.   (copied from a column in the DwCA?)
+Always present.
+The value originates from a `measurementOrFactID` or `associationID` field in the resource DwCA.
 * `source` property: Value copied from a DwCA.
 Meant to describe the original source of the `Trait` information (since the resource is itself an aggregator).
   Free text.
 Often quite long.
 Semantics unclear.